wayanlw/Capsy_Old/README.md

 # Capsy
 ### Using the underutilized CapsLock key for an efficient keyboard workflow.

 I believe the design of the qwerty keyboard is not efficient.
 This is a humble attempt to optimize the keyboard workflow with the amazing autohotkey tool.
-The main inspiration for this came
+I got inspired to create this by using the VIM editor, whose phylosophy is minimizing handmovements.

+Also I borrowed certain components from below users as well.

+- Daniel Kvarfordt - https://gist.github.com/Danik/5808330
+- ThatOneCoder - https://github.com/ThatOneCoder/ahk/blob/master/Wynshaft.ahk.txt
+- Gustavo Duarte: http://duartes.org/gustavo/blog/post/home-row-computing

+This script has saved me a ton of time.
+I run this on every computer that I use.
+The size of the program is less than 1 MB and it doesnt require admin priviledges.

+**Disclaimer -  the script becomes very addictive after you use it for sometime.**

+#### Benefits of the script
 1. Minimize hand movements when using keyboard.
 2. Enhance **Keyboard-Mouse** parallel use.
 (Using keyboard with the left hand and mouse with the right)
 3. Using keyboard to move the cursor for quick small cursor movements

-Functionality:
+#### Functionality:
 - Deactivates capslock for normal (accidental) use.
 - Use CapsLock and Right-Shift keys as modifier keys
 - Hold the Capslock and drag any window with the right mouse button (not just the title bar).
 - Access the following functions when pressing Capslock:

-This is created with a combination of keybindings adopted from different users.

-Credits
-- Daniel Kvarfordt - https://gist.github.com/Danik/5808330
-- ThatOneCoder - https://github.com/ThatOneCoder/ahk/blob/master/Wynshaft.ahk.txt
-- Gustavo Duarte: http://duartes.org/gustavo/blog/post/home-row-computing

 ## Installation Instructions
 1. Donwnload `Capsy.exe` to your computer